 Figure 5.2.2.3.1-1: MBS Distribution session update

 1. The NF Service Consumer shall send a PATCH request (PatchData) to update the MBS distribution session.
+The request may include an updated multicast session security context containing MBS Session Key (MSK), MSK lifetime and the corresponding key IDs if MBSF generated a new MSK.
+Alternatively, the request may include disableSecurity flag to indicate if security protection is no longer applicable for the session.

 2a.
 On success, the MBSTF shall return "204 No Content";

 2b.
+On success, the MBSTF shall return "200 OK" containing new resource representation of MBS distribution session, if MBSTF received an updated multicast session security context, and/or if the MBSTF generated a new MBS Traffic Key (MTK);

+2c.
 On failure, one of the HTTP status code listed in Table 6.1.3.3.3.1-3 shall be returned.
 The message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application errors listed in Table 6.1.3.3.3.1-3.